 Participants/award recipients can not be concurrently taking part in any other government loan repayment plan or be member of the National Health Service Corps.

-Applications for the three loan repayment programs must be submitted to the Massachusetts Primary Care Office and awards are made quarterly.
+Applications for the two loan repayment programs must be submitted to the Massachusetts Primary Care Office and awards are made yearly.
 Other restrictions may apply.